amigitamz/visual-asset-management-system/README.md

 5. If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://101010101010/us-east-1` - replace with your account and region.

-6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.
+6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev && export REPO_OWNER=REPO_OWNER && export CONNECTION_ARN=ARN` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

-7. `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
-An account is created in an AWS Cognito User Pool using this email address.
+7. `npm run deploy.dev adminEmailAddress=myuser@example.com,repo-ower=awslabs,connection-arn=arn:aws:codestar-connections:us-east-1:ACCOUNT_ID:connection/CONNECTION_ID` - replace with your own email address, repository owner and connection ARN to deploy.
+Connection ARN will be the connection ARN from the previous steps.

+8. This will deploy an AWS CodePipeline in your account and the pipeline will deploy AWS CloudFormation stacks to create resources for VAMS in your AWS account.
+After successful deployment, an account is created in an AWS Cognito User Pool using this email address.
 Expect an email from no-reply@verificationemail.com with a temporary password.

 #### Deployment Success

-1. Navigate to URL provided in `{stackName].WebAppCloudFrontDistributionDomainName{uuid}` from `cdk deploy` output.
+1. Navigate to URL provided in `{stackName].WebAppCloudFrontDistributionDomainName{uuid}` from stack deployment output.

 2. Check email for temporary account password to log in with the email address you provided.

 ### Multiple Deployments With Different or Same Region in Single Account

-You can change the region and deploy a new instance of VAMS my setting the environment variables to new values (`export AWS_REGION=us-east-1 && export STACK_NAME=dev`) and then running `npm run deploy.dev adminEmailAddress=myuser@example.com` again.
+You can change the region and deploy a new instance of VAMS my setting the environment variables to new values (`export AWS_REGION=us-east-1 && export STACK_NAME=dev && export REPO_OWNER=REPO_OWNER && export CONNECTION_ARN=ARN`) and then running `npm run deploy.dev adminEmailAddress=myuser@example.com,repo-owner=REPOSITORY_OWNER,connection-arn=ARN` again.

 ### Deploy VAMS Updates